tataratat/releso/README.md

 Installation
 ============

 This page covers the installation process of the framework and its prerequisites.
+The first thing to note is that with version 1.0 the strict dependency on gustaf is not present anymore.
+But if the geometry is to be parameterized by a Spline and the method of Free Form Deformation is to be used to deform a mesh, gustaf is necessary.

 Prerequisites
 -------------